sunlightlabs/congress-ios/README.md

 ## Development

-Congress for iOS uses [TestFlight](https://testflightapp.com), [Crashlytics](http://crashlytics.com/), and [Sunlight API key](http://sunlightfoundation.com/api/).
+Congress for iOS uses [Crashlytics](https://crashlytics.com/), and [Sunlight API key](https://sunlightfoundation.com/api/).
 You'll need to register for these services.
+The app also uses [Mapbox](https://www.mapbox.com), so you'll need an access token for that as well.

 1. Install [CocoaPods](http://cocoapods.org/) and `pod install`
 1. `cp Other\ Sources/SFSettingsExample.h Other\ Sources/SFSettings.h`